These double chocolate zucchini muffins are a favorite here, easy to make and 2 cups of veggies!

 Instructions

-- Beat eggs with a fork til foamy.
-Add oil, coffee, sugar, and vanilla, stir well.
-Mix dry ingredients in a separate bowl then add to liquids.
+- Beat eggs with a fork or stand mixer til foamy.
+Add oil, coffee, sugar, and vanilla, combine.
+Mix dry ingredients in a separate bowl then add to liquids, mix until just incorporated.
 Stir in zucchini and chocolate chips.

 Try freezing or preserving your extra zucchini.
 A large zucchini will provide about 6 cups grated.